mdanb/epigenetic_effects_on_mutational_landscape/paper/README.md

 See bash script

 ## Aside
 The next figures require a shared ArchR object.
 The following steps require quite a bit of memory, so if it doesn't work when you first run it, increase the amount of memory till it works.
-To create this object, we first create Arrow files (can increase number of cores depending on available resources)
+Also note that for the Shendure dataset, we only need Pancreas and Stomach files.
+So you can delete the other files or move them to a temporary location.
+To create this object, we first create Arrow files (can increase number of cores depending on available resources).
 ```
 Rscript ../data/scripts/create_arrow_files_and_tss.R --dataset=Greenleaf_colon --cores=1
 Rscript ../data/scripts/create_arrow_files_and_tss.R --dataset=Shendure --cores=1